zhangjiekui/myPytorch/README.md

 Parameters are numbers that are stored, they are used to make a calculation.
 Activations are the result of a calculation﹣the numbers that are calculated.

-Layers: all of these things that does a calculation, every layer results in a set of activations + 【input layer】+ 【output layer】
+Layers: all of these things that does a calculation, every layer results in a set of activations + 【input layer】+ 【output layer】.
 (results of the activation functions are seemed not to be layers, execpt for output layer)